Our Stories(Click titles or photos to see each video)

 3) a single homeless postpartum mother with her newborn (up to three weeks old)

-Requirements: All residents must be drug and alcohol free and be able to live and work in harmony with staff and other residents.
+Requirements: All residents must be at least 21 years of age, drug and alcohol free and able to live and work in harmony with staff and other residents.
 Each woman must agree to abide by the policies and rules of the Francis Residency program.

 Funding: Donations, grants, and in-kind contributions comprise the largest support for the program.
 If an individual is working she must contribute a portion of her pay towards her shelter costs.